 The Traditional View of Proverbs 31

-Maybe she looks a little like my drawing on the right.
+Maybe she looks a little like my drawing above.
 She is perfectly poised, everything is always in place.
 And although there are elements of truth in that narrative, it glosses over some other characteristics found in Proverbs 31 that turn that image right on its head.
 And that is exactly what Proverbs 31:17 does.

 What Does “Gird Up Your Loins” Mean?

 The key to this verse is in the phrase, “She girds her loins.”
 If you are reading the ESV, it is translated as “she dresses herself with strength,” (which I personally think is an injustice to this verse), but the Hebrew literally says, “she girds her loins.”
 That phrase refers to the act of rolling up ones tunic (the common clothing for men and women at the time) and tucking it under a belt or tying it in a knot.

-What is Proverbs 31:17 Actually Saying
+What is Proverbs 31:17 Actually Saying?

 The Bible does use the phrase figuratively referring to people getting ready to do something bold, courageous or something that takes emotional, mental strength like in Job 38:3.
-But that is not the case in Proverbs 31:17.
-It is not being used figuratively because the phrase, “She girds her loins with strength” is immediately followed by, “(she) strengthens her arms.”
+But that is not the case in Proverbs 31:17 if you consider the context.
+The Bible is not using this term figuratively because the phrase, “She girds her loins with strength” is immediately followed by, “(she) strengthens her arms.”
 And the verse before it talks about her buying a field and “with the fruit of her hand she plants a vineyard.”
 No, this verse is talking about actual, physical labor.

 The interpretation as a physical action is in line with the context of the rest of Proverbs 31.
 Verses 10 through 31 paint a woman who is not lazy, but willing to do what is physically necessary.
 It is also in line with the overall meaning of the word “chayil,” the Hebrew word translated as “virtuous” in Proverbs 31:10.

-Practically, What Proverbs 31:17 Can Mean for Us Today
+Practically, What Proverbs 31:17 Can Mean for Us Today?

 This verse gives us a freedom to not be conformed to a cultural stereotype of what a woman should be.
-Proverbs 31 is an ideal woman, something to strive for.
+Proverbs 31 is a woman that is praised by God, something to strive for.
 She is a woman that wears many hats.
 Sometimes she is doing some very “lady-like” things and other times, she engaging in the “business of men.”
 Sometimes she is not very lady-like at all.The Proverbs 31 woman is a woman that wears many hats.
 Sometimes she is doing some very “lady-like” things and other times, she engaging in the “business of men.”
 Sometimes she is not very lady-like at all.
 Click To Tweet